 The first thing you can do is to ensure that you keep the bottle tightly closed.
 Obviously, the tighter the lid or the cork, the less oxygen can get into the bottle, and the longer it will take for your whiskey to oxidize and lose its original flavors.

 If your bottle has a twist on lid then you should retighten it regularly as they often become loose on their own.
 If the original cork does not seal your bottle well, buy a poly seal cap that will seal the bottle better.
-You can find poly seal caps on Amazon hereOpens in a new tab..
+You can find poly seal caps on Amazon here.
 Just make sure to get the best fit for your particular bottle.

 If you’re planning on storing your whiskey in a decanter, make sure the stopper is not just a loose-fitting lid but a seal that’s as airtight as possible.
 Also, the stopper should be made from the same material as the decanter, so that when they expand and contract as the temperature changes, they’ll do so at the same rate, and not leave tiny gapes where air can seep in.